Open/Close Toolbox

 Emily Jane b.1868 (married Edward William Cochrane, died 1908, Nana Glen)

+Robert Martin built the Settlers Arms Hotel at Shellharbour in 1856.
 The inn was a meeting place for many events, most significantly for the signing of the petition to form a Municipality of Shellharbour.
 In 1864, Mr. Henry Parkes on a campaign visit to the area, addressed the children of the National School from the verandah of the Settlers Arms.

+Robert Martin and family faced several tragedies during the mid-19th Century.
+Robert Martin’s eldest daughter Isabella aged 14 years was drowned in 1868, when she attempted to get water from the well for washing.
+Mrs. Lily Martin noticed her daughter was missing about 9am.
+Mrs. Martin and Mr. Coughrane used a grappling hook to check the well, and discovered her body.
+Local school teacher Richard Hall also came to assist, after being told by a student that Isabella had drowned.
 Once her body was secured, the party which by this time included Mr. Martin, drew her to the top.
 Isabella was carried to the house.
 Her mouth was cleansed and her head raised.
 Friction was applied to various parts of her body and she was wrapped in blankets.
 Attempts to resuscitate Isabella for over 30 minutes failed.

-Lilly Martin died the following year in 1869, leaving six surviving children of their family of eleven.
+Robert’s wife, Lilly Martin died the following year in 1869, leaving six surviving children of their family of eleven.

 Three years later in 1872 Robert married Rebecca Clinton.
 Robert and Rebecca had two children;